Examining the Challenges and Opportunities Related to Greater Renewable Energy Generation in U.S. Power Markets

 Objectives & Program

 ACORE and members are focused on advancing the policy, finance, infrastructure and other market elements to increase renewable energy power generation in the U.S. and accelerate the business opportunity for this growing industry.
-Building on the considerable progress power generation companies across the U.S. are making in employing a host of strategies to deploy renewable energy, this collaboration brings together leaders from manufacturing, developer, finance and investment, corporate, utility, regulatory, public and non-profit sectors to define a viable architecture for the scale up and systems integration of renewable energy resources.
-The collaboration will: (1) examine the challenges, opportunities and appropriate strategies related to the expanded use and effective integration of renewable energy in the power generation sector; and (2) explore 21st century business models that will allow for this renewable energy scale; (3) examine emerging market opportunities, such as corporate purchasers; and importantly, (4) provide background on innovative financing structures and technological advances that will progress renewable deployment.
+Building on the considerable progress companies across the U.S. are making in employing a host of strategies to deploy renewable energy, this collaboration brings together leaders from manufacturing, developer, finance and investment, corporate, utility, regulatory, public and non-profit sectors to define a viable architecture for the scale up of renewable energy resources.
+The collaboration will: (1) examine the challenges, opportunities and appropriate strategies related to the expanded use and effective integration of renewable energy in the power generation sector; (2) explore 21st century business models that will allow for increased renewable energy scale; (3) examine emerging market opportunities, such as corporate purchasers; and importantly, (4) provide background on innovative financing structures and technological advances that will progress renewable deployment.

 A committee of renewable energy, utility and other sector leaders has been formed to bring to bear the experience, expertise, and perspectives across the sector, broaden and deepen initiative inputs and support consensus building.
 This committee is comprised of ACORE members and will engage in focused activities, including: market, technology, procurement and policy analysis; meetings; conferences; and communications.